Brian-Magnuson/nico/docs/design/overview.md

 ### If expressions

 An if expression is used to conditionally execute code.
-It uses blocks, and thus, may be written in idented form or braced form:
+It can be written using braced-block form, indented-block form, or short-form:
 ```
+if condition {
+    statement1
+}

 if condition:
     statement1

-if condition { statement1 }
+if condition then expression1
 ```

+For short-form if expressions, the `then` keyword is required to separate the condition from the statement.

-An if expression may also include an else block:
+An if expression may also include an else branch:
 ```
 if condition:
     statement1
 else:
     statement2

+if condition then expression1 else expression2
 ```

 If expressions may be chained together: